exasol/exasol-test-setup-abstraction-server/doc/developers_guide/developers_guide.md

 ### Linter

 To install golangci-lint on your machine, follow [these instruction](https://golangci-lint.run/usage/install/#local-installation).
+Then run

 ```shell
 cd go-client